synapse-wireless/echo-test-example-futures/README.md

 [![](https://cloud.githubusercontent.com/assets/1317406/12406044/32cd9916-be0f-11e5-9b18-1547f284f878.png)](http://www.synapse-wireless.com/)

-# Echo Test Example Futures - Basic echo example using SNAPconnect Futures
+# Echo Test Example Futures — Basic echo example using SNAP Connect Futures

 `Echo Test Example Futures` is a straight-forward example project that sends message payloads to a node and expects to get those messages echoed back.

 ## Background

-Many SNAPconnect applications tend to follow a standard format:
+Many SNAP Connect applications tend to follow a standard format:

 1. A SNAP Node has some kind of valuable data that needs to be collected.
-1. Create a callback method to handle collected/polled data from a node.
+1. Create a method on the node to collect and return polled data.
-1. Send callback rpc to the node and wait for a response.
+1. Send callback RPC to the node and wait for a response.
-1. Response triggers the callback method which kicks off subsequent events.
+1. The node's callback response triggers the SNAP Connect method, which kicks off subsequent events.
 1. Repeat ad infinitum.

-Problem: It can be confusing as to what is actually happening, especially if you are viewing source code that you didn't write.
-Traditional implementations are very reliant on state-machines since everything has to be event-driven, as well.
-In most cases, as soon as you get past the simplest applications, the complexity of your applications will begin to expand drastically.
-Once you add in other mechanisms such as retries/timeouts and dropped package handling, it's easy to see how even relatively simple applications can become more complex over time.
+There are two significant challenges with this:

+ * The first is that maximizing throughput is difficult, since having your host send messages out to poll your nodes as quickly as it can doesn't leave any bandwidth available for receiving replies from the nodes it is polling.
+Queueing RPC calls to query nodes as quickly as the host can generate them gets the messages queued for output (until you run out of buffers), but doesn't send the messages efficiently.
+Triggering the sending of RPC calls from the RPC_SENT hook improves the system efficiency, but still leaves no bandwidth for the host to receive replies from the nodes it is polling.
+ * The second is that managing the sending and receiving of messages typically requires setting up event-driven state machines, which can make your code complex, difficult to understand, and even harder to maintain.
+By the time you add in other mechanisms, such as retries or timeouts, or recovery from dropped packets, even relatively simple applications can grow unwieldy very quickly.

-Solution: Use Futures to simulate a synchronous environment where you can simply wait for data to be returned.
-SNAPconnect Futures also has built-in retry/timeout mechanisms to help provide more reliable communications with less overhead.
-This lends itself to creating much more straight-forward code which, in turn, means faster iteration and easier bug-fixes in the future.
+The Futures package for SNAP Connect solves these problems by simulating a synchronous environment when you can simply wait for data to be returned.
+SNAP Connect Futures also has built-in retry/timeout mechanisms to help provide more reliable communications with less overhead.
+This lends itself to creating much more straight-forward code which, in turn, means faster development and easier bug-fixes in the future.

-Many SNAPconnect applications are built to gather data from the remote nodes as quickly as possible.

-Here are some approaches that **don't** work well.

-#### Blindly enqueueing RPC calls

-Since the packets have to be transferred "out" via either a serial or TCP/IP link, blindly enqueueing lots of RPC calls just queues them up INSIDE your PC.

-#### Queueing RPC calls based on HOOK_RPC_SENT, but with no regard for incoming replies

-If you are sending COMMANDS (no return RPC call), triggering their transmission off of the HOOK_RPC_SENT event is sufficient.
-However, if those outbound RPC calls are going to result in INCOMING RPC calls, you need to give the remote nodes a chance to "get a word in edgewise".
+This demonstration script, `EchoTestFutures.py`, gives an example of using the SNAP Connect Futures library to query a node (or several nodes) repeatedly as quickly as your host can.

 ## Installation

-First, download the example, either by cloning the repo with git, or by downloading the zip archive.
+First, download the example, either by cloning the repository with Git, or by downloading and unzipping the zip archive.
-Then, using pip, install the required Python packages for the example, which include SNAPconnect Futures:
+Then, using pip, install the required Python packages for the example, which include SNAP Connect Futures:

 ```bash
 pip install -r requirements.txt